-If a keyword argument reset is True (default), el must have a method reset, and in this case :meth: 'reset' is called after each :meth: 'request' (including those during :meth: 'run').
-If \reset is False, reset () is never called.
+If a keyword argument reset is True, el must have a method reset_name, and in this case reset() is called after each request() (including those during run()).
+In general, Run elements have no reset methods, but for FillCompute elements reset must be set explicitly.